 "The most valuable thing that I have learned is that being in tune with all aspects of yourself (body, mind, breath) means being present.
 I have realized that I am not always present, and that I have a mind that is trained to consume and move on to the next thing.
 I have already made steps to change my mindset, and hope to continue to do so." -- Andrew Herrmann, Educator, Havertown, Pennsylvania

-"Overall the course was very useful to be as a professional.
+"Overall, the course was very useful to me as a professional.
 I have a toolkit of resources from this course that will be utilized in my classroom." -- Joanna Heath, Educator, Chula Vista, California

 Q. I am interested in incorporating mindfulness into my classroom.
 Will this course give me insight on how to weave it through my curriculum?